aurghya-0/course-materials/Converted_C_guidelines/35.typ

 - Provide code snippets as starting templates.
 - Use simple analogies (e.g., structure is like a “box” containing related items).

-This guideline ensures clarity, hands-on learning, and progressive mastery of C structures suitable for bootcamp learners.